-Living in a climate with a winter season is enjoyable.
-You can enjoy some skiing, watch the calming snowfall, maybe pack a snowball and throw it at your friends.
+Living in a climate with a winter season can be enjoyable.
+You can get out and do some skiing, watch the calming snowfall, maybe pack a snowball and throw it at your friends.

 This article will cover the basics on how to start pepper plants inside at the beginning of the growing season.
-Maybe you saved some seeds from last year, or you’re growing for the first time.
+Maybe you saved some seeds from last year, or you’re growing chilies for the first time.

-When To Start Pepper Plants Indoors
+When To Start Pepper Seeds Indoors

 One of the best ways to increase your pepper plant’s yield is to start from seed indoors in late winter.
-This allows the pepper plants to fully mature by the end of the season.
+This allows the pepper plants to grow into a large bush early in the season, and then fully mature by the end of the season.
 With a larger plant, you’ll get more peppers.

 For an exact recommended start date, enter your postal code here.

 Starting your seeds generally consists of the following steps.
-Keep in mind that the germination process is usually quick for peppers, and transplanting to larger pots with nutrient-rich soil is next.
+Keep in mind that the germination process is usually pretty quick for peppers, and transplanting to larger pots with nutrient-rich soil is next.

-- Get some seed starter trays.
-(Try these on Amazon)
+- Get seed starter trays.

-- Fill seed starter trays with soil, compressing lightly.
+- Fill containers with soil, compressing lightly.

 - Cover with soil.

-After your seeds have sprouted, you will need to provide ample light.
-Without enough light, your plants will become leggy.
+After your seeds have sprouted, you will need to provide ample lighting.
+Without enough light, your plants will grow to be leggy and weak.
 This may translate to a tall, lanky pepper plant that may under-produce.